The Romsey School

 Each pupil joins a Tutor Group and attends registration.

-All pupils within the Resource complete homework .
-This is usually completed at school , under the guidance of support staff .
+All pupils within The Base complete homework .
+This can be completed at school at Homework Club, under the guidance of support staff.

 When attending some mainstream lessons pupils will receive support from LSA's employed by the Resource.